5 Letter Words Ending in CE

 peace

-Noun : A state of tranquility, quiet, and harmony; absence of violence.
+Noun : A state of tranquility, quiet, and harmony.
+For instance, a state free from civil disturbance.

 since